pbanj/Fet-1/README.md

 My license is, just give credit which is as simple as leaving the QR code as it links to this repo.
 I didn't do this to make money, I did this for the community.
 Thanks to stashboy for taking measurements for me because my calipers were dead.

+Now with all the cool stuff out of the way here comes the dumb stuff.
+Ordering prototypes is fairly expensive. the pcbs themselves are not too expensive, but the parts add up quick.
+So if you woull like to help with current/future projects here is my [paypal](https://paypal.me/pbanj) this will help get pcbs done faster.